 These skeptics suggest an overall loss in trucking industry productivity due to new hours-of-service rules - a legitimate and potentially significant concern.
 Shipping rates add concern as well.
 Combining these issues potentially drives up freight spend in the spot market.

-Regardless, more drivers will be needed to make up driver hours if hours are reduced.
-We know now that driver shortages are due to outside factors like natural disaster and seasonal rises in shipping traffic.
+Regardless, more drivers will be needed to make up for driver hours if hours are reduced.
+We know now that driver shortages are due to outside factors like natural disasters and seasonal rises in shipping traffic.
 There is also potential for this new ELD regulation to add to driver shortages.